konveyor/tackle-test-generator-cli/README.md

 The results of test generation or execution in the container are available under `/home/user/aut` on the host machine (`/app/tackle-test-cli` in the container).

+If you are using a unit/UI-testing-specific image, exclude `tkltest-unit` and `tkltest-ui` from the commands above as those images support only the `tkltest-unit` and `tkltest-ui` command, respectively.

 [//]: # (&#40;This also requires that the classes, the library dependencies, and the configuration file for the app&#41; under test be placed in a directory  under the CLI directory, so that they are available in the container.)